Are looking for the step-by-step installation of Windows 10 from your USB flash drive on both old or new computer? You are in the right place.

-There are two reasons why we use flash drive to install Windows 10.
-One, if you don’t have an optical drive or your optical drive is not working and Second, installing Windows 10 from flash drive is fast and your computer/laptop remains cool during the installation.
+There are three reasons why we use flash drive to install Windows 10 (1) If you don’t have an optical drive or your optical drive is not working (2) DVD technology is getting old, people prefer USB flash drive (3) Installing Windows 10 from flash drive is fast and your computer/laptop remains cool during the installation.

-If you have already created a bootable USB drive for Windows 10 then jump to the Step 2.
+If you have already created a bootable USB drive for Windows 10 then skip the Section 1.

 - Prepare USB Flash Drive For Installation